sebdah/git-pylint-commit-hook/README.md

 Usage
 ------

 The commit hook will automatically be called when you are running `git commit`.
 If you want to skip the tests for a certain commit, use the `-n` flag, `git commit -n`.

+### Setting score limit

+Open the `pre-commit` script and update the `LIMIT` value according to your needs.
+E.g.

+	LIMIT = 8.0

+### Custom `pylint` command line options

+The hook supports custom command line options to be specified.
+Those can be added to the `PYLINT_PARAMS` inside the `pre-commit` script.
+E.g.

+	PYLINT_PARAMS = '--rcfile=/path/to/project/pylint.rc'

 Requirements